sjanel/coincenter/README.md

 ### Multi Trade

-If you want to trade coin *AAA* into *CCC* but exchange does not have a *AAA-CCC* market and have *AAA-BBB* and *BBB-CCC*, then it's possible with a multi trade by changing `--trade` into `--multitrade`.
-Options are the same than for a simple trade. `coincenter` starts by evaluating the shortest conversion path to reach *CCC* from *AAA* and then applies the single trades in the correct order to its final goal.
+If you want to trade coin *AAA* into *CCC* but exchange does not have a *AAA-CCC* market and have *AAA-BBB* and *BBB-CCC*, then it's possible with a multi trade, which will perform a series of trades in order until the destination currency is reached.
+Other trade options are the same than for a simple trade. `coincenter` starts by evaluating the shortest conversion path to reach *CCC* from *AAA* and then applies the single trades in the correct order to its final goal.

-#### Multi trade all

-Similarly to single trade, you can use command line option `--multitrade-all` when you want to sell all available amount from a currency.
+In order to activate multi trades, there are two ways:
+ - Default behavior is controlled by [multiTradeAllowedByDefault option](CONFIG.md#options-description) in the `exchangeconfig.json` file.
+If `true`, multi trade is allowed for the given exchange (or all exchanges if under `default` level).
+ - It can be forced by adding command line flag `--multi-trade`.

+In the case it's activated in the config file, `--no-multi-trade` can force deactivation of the multi trade if needed.

 #### Trade simulation